Client: Bradford City Football Club

 This level of information modelling and information management creates value from the combined efforts of people, process and technology, bringing together all the information about every component of a building, in one place.
 Using BIM, any risk of errors or discrepancies is reduced, and costs are minimised.

-BIM is seen as the future of design and long term facility management.
+BIM services are seen as the future of design and long term facility management.
 The Mitton Group has committed to the concept, encouraging personnel training and investing in equipment and software to optimise the potential.

 Fit for the Future